What’s The Best Way To Continue Leash Training At This Age?

 Before embarking on full-fledged leash training, it is important to teach your dog basic commands such as ‘sit' and ‘heel.'
 These commands will form the foundation of leash training.
 ‘Sit' should be taught as a default behavior whenever you stop during walks, while ‘heel' teaches your dog to walk calmly by your side.

-To teach ‘sit,' hold a treat above your dog's nose and move it backward, causing their head to tilt upward.
+To teach ‘sit,' hold a above your dog's nose and move it backward, causing their head to tilt upward.
 As their head tilts back, their bottom should move down into a sitting position naturally.
 Once they are in a sit, reward them with a treat and praise.

 Teaching ‘heel' requires consistent reinforcement and positive rewards.
 Start by walking with your dog on a loose leash, rewarding them for staying by your side.
 Use verbal cues such as ‘heel' or ‘walk nicely' and reward them for maintaining the correct position.
 Gradually increase the duration of walking in a heel position as your dog becomes more proficient.